 Most families find it hard to turn to others or to public agencies and outside groups for financial help.
 The extra expenses of cancer may be the first time a family has had problems with money.

-Here are just a few ideas of where you might be able to get help with the some of the costs related to cancer treatment.
+Here are just a few ideas of where you might be able to get help with some of the costs related to cancer treatment.

 Sometimes cancer treatment is given far from home.
 Many treatment centers have short-term housing centers or discount programs set up with nearby motels and hotels.
 The clinic social worker or oncology nurse might know about low-cost housing during hospital or clinic treatment.